themorlan/openREM/docs/charts.rst

 Chart types
 ***********

+The charts below are examples of the types of chart included in OpenREM version 1.0.0+.
+The examples are fully interactive in the same way as the charts included in a live OpenREM system.
+The data contained in the example charts is synthetic.

 =============================================
 Bar chart of average values across categories
 =============================================

-These show either mean or median data.
+These can be configured to show  mean or median data.

 .. raw:: html
    :file: charts/barchart.html